pfeilbr/aws-appflow-veeva-vault-to-s3-playground/README.md

 * no events from Vault.  only poll / query existing data manually or via trigger.
 * at the time (2020-09-08) EventBridge was not available as a destination.
-  * available destinations: redhsift, s3, saelsforce
+  * available destinations: redshift, s3, salesforce

 ## Screenshot Tour